 Will I need to bring additional money?

-Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the College bookstore and general store.
+Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the Campus Store.
 ATMs are available on campus.
 Unfortunately, personal checks cannot be cashed on campus.

 What attire would be appropriate and what should I bring?